mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 ```

 We could execute `process.argv.slice(2)` to remove the two first elements, then
-read options by index or using
+read options by index or using the
 [`indexOf`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf)
 function.
 Another handy solution is to rely on an external library like
 `minimist-lite`.
 This library maps the options we pass into a dictionary that